Secure Anonymous Conferencing in Quantum Networks: SUB-PROTOCOLS

 Recall that, differently from ACKA, in a fully-ACKA protocol Alice only needs to communicate to each party whether they are a Bob or a non-participant.
 Thus, we present the fully-ACKA-ID protocol, where we denote $d_t$ the bit that Alice sends to every other party $t$ to communicate their identity.
 In particular, $d_t=1$ ($d_t=0$) means that party $t$ is a receiver (non-participant).
 In order to detect bit-flips in the transmission of $d_t$, Alice encodes $d_t$ with an AMD code \cite{Broadbent2007,AMD} $(F,G)$ which satisfies the statement of Lemma~\ref{lmm:AMD} and is such that:

 \begin{protocol} {Identity Designation for fully-ACKA (\textbf{fully-ACKA-ID})} Before the protocol starts, the $n$ parties set $v_t=0\; \forall t$. \begin{enumerate}[label=\arabic*., ref=\arabic*] \item The $n$ parties perform the Collision Detection protocol (Protocol~\ref{prot:Collision}), where party $t$ inputs 1 if they want to be the sender or 0 otherwise.
 If the Collision Detection outputs 0 or 2 then the fully-ACKA protocol aborts for all the $n$ parties.
 Else, they proceed with the next steps. \item If the protocol does not abort in step~\ref{ID:step1}, then there is a single sender, whom we identify as Alice, except for a small probability. \item For every party $t \in \{1,\dots,n\}$, do the following. \begin{enumerate} \item The $n$ parties perform the Parity protocol for $|F(d_t)|$ times with the following inputs.
 If $t \neq A$, Alice uses $F(d_t)$, party $t$ uses a random bitstring $\vec{r}_t$ and the other parties input $\vec{0}$.
 If $t=A$, then Alice uses $F(0) \oplus \vec{r}$, where $\vec{r}$ is a random bitstring, and the other parties input $\vec{0}$.
 Let $\vec{o}$ be the output of the Parity protocols. \item Party $t$ computes $G(\vec{r}_t\oplus \vec{o})$.
-If $G$ returns $\perp$, party $t$ sets $v_t=1$, otherwise party $t$ recovers their identity as assigned by Alice.
-If $t=A$, then Alice computes $G(\vec{r}\oplus \vec{o})$ and if $G$ returns $\perp$, Alice sets $v_t=1$. \end{enumerate} \item The $n$ parties perform the Veto protocol (Protocol~\ref{prot:Veto}) with inputs $v_t$.
+If $G$ returns $\top$, party $t$ sets $v_t=1$, otherwise party $t$ recovers their identity as assigned by Alice.
+If $t=A$, then Alice computes $G(\vec{r}\oplus \vec{o})$ and if $G$ returns $\top$, Alice sets $v_t=1$. \end{enumerate} \item The $n$ parties perform the Veto protocol (Protocol~\ref{prot:Veto}) with inputs $v_t$.
 If the Veto outputs 1, the fully-ACKA protocol aborts for all the $n$ parties. \end{enumerate} \end{protocol} The total number of bipartite channel uses required by the fully-ACKA-ID protocol is: $n^2(n-1)(3 r_V \,+ |F(d_t)|)$, where $|F(d_t)|$ is given by \eqref{F(dt)}.
-Another aspect that differentiates the ACKA protocol from the fully-ACKA protocol is the fact that the participants, in the latter protocol, cannot recover a pre-established conference key since they do not know each other's identities (apart from Alice).
-This means, in particular, that they cannot use a pre-established key to secretly share a testing key as happens in the ACKA protocol.
+As discussed in Sec.~\ref{sec:results}, the fully-ACKA scenario prevents Alice from distributing the testing key through a pre-established conference key shared by all participants.
+For this, we introduce another sub-protocol called Testing Key Distribution (TKD) protocol.
+With this protocol, Alice anonymously provides each Bob$_l$ (for $l\in\{1,\dots,m\}$) with a key $\vec{k}_l$ that is given by the concatenation of two independent bitstrings: $\vec{k}_l=(\vec{k}_{T},\vec{r}_l)$, where $\vec{k}_T$ ($|\vec{k}_T|=Lh(p)$) is the testing key and $\vec{r}_l$ is additional randomness used in the error correction phase of fully-ACKA.
+The string $\vec{r}_l$ is obtained by encoding the concatenated random string $(b_l,\vec{r}_\emptyset)$ with an AMD code $(F,G)$: $\vec{r}_l=F(b_l,\vec{r}_\emptyset)$.
+In principle, Bob$_l$ can recover the concatenated string by computing $G(\vec{r}_l)=(b_l,\vec{r}_\emptyset)$ and use it in error correction.
+In particular, the random bit $b_l$ and the random string $\vec{r}_\emptyset$, with $|\vec{r}_\emptyset|=1+2\log_2 1/ \varepsilon_{\mathrm{enc}}$, are employed in two separate steps of error correction.
+By adding the lengths of the two bitstrings composing $\vec{k}_l$, we obtain the total length of $\vec{k}_l$: